Tutorial

 Profile Picture Enhancement

 Not every profile picture starts as a high-quality studio portrait.
 Many users crop their face from a group photo, use an old webcam shot, or grab a frame from a video call.
-The result is a small, blurry, or compressed face that looks unprofessional on LinkedIn, dating apps, or internal company directories.
 Running these images through the Face Restoration API produces a noticeably sharper result that looks polished without requiring the user to take a new photo.
-Combine this with face detection to automatically crop and enhance the face region before setting it as a profile picture.

 Historical Archive Digitization

 Museums, libraries, and government archives hold massive collections of historical photographs where faces are often the most important element.
-A wartime portrait, a civil rights march, or an immigration record gains immense value when the faces are clear enough to identify or connect with living descendants.
 The API can process entire collections programmatically, restoring thousands of faces in hours rather than weeks of manual retouching.
-Pair this with anime-style transformation to offer creative alternative views of historical imagery alongside the restored originals.
+Pair this with AI colorization to bring historical black-and-white photographs to life.

 Real Estate and ID Photos

-Real estate listings sometimes include interior shots where people appear in reflections or through windows, and those faces are typically tiny and blurry.
 Identity verification workflows may receive low-quality scans of passports or driver's licenses where the photo is barely legible.
-In both cases, the Face Restoration API can enhance the face region enough to improve usability — making a listing look more professional or helping an agent verify a document without requesting a rescan.
+The Face Restoration API can enhance the face region enough to improve usability — helping an agent verify a document without requesting a rescan.

 Tips and Best Practices